-'Glycerides, C16-18 and C18-unsatd.
-(SDA Reporting Number: 11-001-00)' and other substances of the same read-across category have a very long history of safe use in nutritional (food and feed), cosmetic and industrial applications.
-In the form of olive oil, corn oil, sunflower oil, etc., they are also frequently employed as vehicles in toxicity studies following international testing guidelines (e.g. OECD) for the evaluation of the repeated dose toxicity, carcinogenicity or reproductive / developmental toxicity of chemical substances, without any apparent adverse effects.
+'Glycerides, C8-18 and C18-unsatd.
+(SDA Reporting Number: 01-001-00)' and other substances of the same read-across category have a very long history of safe use in nutritional (food and feed), cosmetic and industrial applications, without any apparent adverse effects.
 As dermal absorption is lower than absorption via the oral route (see Section 7.9.2), carcinogenicity following dermal systemic uptake is not expected.
-Finally, given the physical state (semi-solid to solid under environmental conditions) and low vapour pressure (< 0.001 Pa at 20°C) of the substance, as well as the fact that it is not handled or marketed as a powder, carcinogenicity as a result of inhalatory exposure is not likely.
+Finally, given the physical state (liquid, semi-solid to solid under environmental conditions) and low vapour pressure (< 0.001 Pa at 20°C) of the substances, as well as the fact that they are not handled or marketed as a powder, carcinogenicity as a result of inhalatory exposure is not likely.

-'Glycerides, C16-18 and C18-unsatd.
-(SDA Reporting Number: 11-001-00)' and other substances of the same read-across category have a very long history of safe use in nutritional (food and feed), cosmetic and industrial applications.
-In the form of olive oil, corn oil, sunflower oil, etc., they are also frequently employed as vehicles in toxicity studies following international testing guidelines (e.g. OECD) for the evaluation of repeated dose toxicity, carcinogenicity or reproductive/developmental toxicity of chemical substances, without any apparent adverse effects.
+'Glycerides, C8-18 and C18-unsatd.
+(SDA Reporting Number: 01-001-00)' and other substances of the same read-across category have a very long history of safe use in nutritional (food and feed), cosmetic and industrial applications, without any apparent adverse effects.
 Based on the above facts, carcinogenicity is not expected to pose an issue for human health under normal and foreseeable handling and use conditions and no further testing for this endpoint is required.